FISHackathon2020/FIS-Hackathon-2020/README.md

 through internships, co-ops, and other opportunities.
 In the resources listed below, you'll find a sample dataset to use in testing your solution.

 We are planning on using algorithms to try and analyze student resumes and student information to best represent their interests.
-Our solution ideation is still a work in progress as of now
+Our solution is to create an app similar to tinder which allows students to go through job postings and decide whether they would like them or not.